ricardsoleaxa/gaad-hackathon-template/challenges/challenge2/setup.md

 ## Update Readme
 1. Open the locally cloned repository on your **Development Workstation** using your favorite IDE (i.e. [Visual Studio Code][1], [Atom][2]).
-2. Based on track selected, copy the appropriate `sample code` to prime your project workspace within the `hackproject` folder.
+2. Copy the appropriate `sample code` to prime your project workspace within the `hackproject` folder.

     ```
     $ cd <REPO_FOLDER>